OMR-Research/Smashcima/docs/03_scene-objects.md

     = Notehead.of(my_note, lambda n: n.note)
 ```

-The `.of` method is a class-method defined on the `SceneObject`, meaning it will be available on every type ingeriting from the `SceneObject` and it always returns the specific type (e.g. `Notehead`).
+The `.of` method is a class-method defined on the `SceneObject`, meaning it will be available on every type inheriting from the `SceneObject` and it always returns the specific type (e.g. `Notehead`).

 If the scene link may not exist (and it is ok for it not to exist), you can instruct the query to return `None` in such cases: